Strongly lensed supernovae as a self-sufficient probe of the distance duality relation: Details of the mock catalogue creation

 \section{Details of the mock catalogue creation}

 In this Appendix we describe in more detail the MCMC-like approach used to construct our mock catalogues of $\eta(z_i)$ with $i = 1 \dots N_{\rm lens}$.
 As discussed in the main text, the methodology followed to generate our mock catalogues has three distinct steps.
 We start by constructing the probability distribution function (PDF) of the distances involved in the DDR.
-For a given redshift $z_i$ we extract the value of the mean of PDF of $D_{i, \rm mock}$ from a Gaussian distribution,
+For a given redshift $z_i$ we start drawing random Gaussian deviates, $ \delta D(z_i)$, from a Gaussian distribution of the form: